How the IAB’s GDPR Transparency and Consent Framework Works From a Technical Perspective (TCF 1.0, 2.0, and 2.2)

 Once the user has made their selection, the publisher can then share the user’s data with the selected technology vendors.

 An example of how the consent-sharing process could look.
-The user has allowed the platforms in green to collect and use their data.
+The user has allowed the platforms in blue to collect and use their data.
 The platforms in orange were on the publisher’s Global Vendor List, but the user didn’t provide consent.
 Those in red weren’t on the publisher’s Global Vendor List.

 Assuming the user has allowed all the technology vendors to collect their data, which isn’t likely, only those on the publisher’s Global Vendor List would be able to collect the user’s data.